ClimateImpactLab/carleton_mortality_2022/5_scc/README.md

 3. Estimates of SCC in which the estimated 2100 damage function is applied to all years from 2100-2300 (rather than extrapolating damage functions beyond 2100); and,
 4. Estimates of SCC using a cubic polynomial damage function.

-### 2. Calculate SCCs based upon Ashenfelter and Greenstone (2004) VSL by scaling EPA-based SCCs.
+### 3. Calculate SCCs based upon Ashenfelter and Greenstone (2004) VSL by scaling EPA-based SCCs.

 The analysis uses an income elasticity of 1 when income-scaling the VSLs, allowing us to cut down on the computational complexity of the SCC step by scaling our `epa` SCC by the ratios of VSLs and GDP per capita associated with the EPA and Ashenfelter and Greenstone (2004) analyses.
-This scaling is performed by the helper function in this folder of the repository `scale_ag02_scc.py`
+This scaling is performed by the `Ashenfelter_Greenstone` function contained within the `FAIR_pulse.ipynb` notebook.
+This function is called at the very end as it inputs the SCC `.csv` file generated in a given run, applies the conversion to an appended set of variables, and saves a new output `.csv` file with a `_ag02` suffix.

+The function is stored in `functions/scale_ag02_scc.py`, where further documentation outlines the process of the conversion.

+While it is most convinent to run this as a part of the workflow mentioned in step 2, the function can also be run alone as long as a relevant input file exists.

 ## Description of relevant directories